valeriya-kovalenko/Test-Americor/README.md

 The files contain each sales team headcount as of 12/14/2019.

 ## Conclusion
 If you have any questions or comments, please contact me in a convenient format.
-I am always ready to discuss any issues and solve all problems together.
+I am always ready to discuss any issues and solve it together.
 ### Thank you!